adfinis/helm-charts/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 * [ ] I am ready to test changes after they are applied and released

 <!--
-    Please open PRs as Draft while you make CI green and before finalizing documentation.
+    Please open PRs as Draft while you make CI green and/or finalise documentation.
 Your PR will be assigned to a CODEOWNER once you mark it as "Ready for Review".